 If you become an instructor, you will likely get a ski pass that allows you to ski to your heart’s content.
 Plus, you’ll get to spend a season or two living in a ski town and enjoying the skiing lifestyle.

 Have you or someone you know ever worked as a ski instructor?
 Where did they work?
-Let us know in the comments below!
+Let me know in the comments below!